Do you want to use cookie retargeting in WordPress?

 There are a number of ways website owners use on-site retargeting messages to boost conversions and increase sales.

-For instance, eCommerce stores can show custom offers to users based on how they interacted with other offers.
+For instance, eCommerce stores can show custom offers to users based on how they interact with other offers.
 This allows you to create a dynamic sales funnel that leads users to make a purchase.

 Another use-case scenario would be lead generation.
-With on-site retargeting, if a user closes one sign up form, then you can show them a different message with another offer.
+With on-site retargeting, if a user closes one sign-up form, then you can show them a different message with another offer.